Custom IP44 Enclosure Manufacturer in China

-With KDM IP44 enclosure, you can find a productive, cost-effective way to purchase enclosures in small or larger quantities.
-KDM provides you more quality standards and gives you a unique enclosure meeting IP44 standards you can’t purchase anywhere.
+With a KDM IP44 enclosure, you can find a productive, cost-effective way to purchase enclosures in small or larger quantities.
+KDM provides you with more quality standards and gives you a unique enclosure meeting IP44 standards you can’t purchase anywhere.

 KDM is committed to meeting the fast turnarounds and cost-savings you need without compromising quality and the high performance you expect from your IP44 standards in an electrical enclosure.

 When specifying the right electrical enclosures for your required applications, our expert team of engineers and technicians with over 10 years in the manufacturing electrical enclosure that meet IP44 standard will help you to specify either a standard enclosure or a bespoke version designed to your individual design requirements.
 If you need help with your own custom IP44 enclosure project, please feel free to contact us today!

 - What does the IP code mean?

 - What do the letters on IP codes mean?

 - How can I be sure of the quality of KDM IP44 enclosures?

 - What NEMA type is IP44?